Bristol Motor Speedway Media Guide

 The historic facility, forged amid the scenic mountains of Northeast Tennessee near the Virginia state line, earned its reputation for producing incredible finishes during its most storied event, referred to as “America’s Night Race.”

-In 2023, the iconic Night Race will continue to be the elimination race in the Round of 16 Playoffs for the Cup Series.
+In 2025, the iconic Night Race will continue to be the elimination race in the Round of 16 Playoffs for the Cup Series.
 As always, the drama is sure to be intense as four Cup drivers seasons will end at Bristol after the 500 grueling laps in playoff mode.

-In 2016, Bristol enjoyed its “Biggest Year Yet” hosting the Pilot Flying J Battle at Bristol, where border rivals Virginia Tech and the University of Tennessee played a college football game in front of an NCAA-record crowd of 156,990.
+Speaking of stick and ball sports at BMS, in 2016, Bristol enjoyed its “Biggest Year Yet” hosting the Pilot Flying J Battle at Bristol, where border rivals Virginia Tech and the University of Tennessee played a college football game in front of an NCAA-record crowd of 156,990.

 Prior to the game, a special country music concert was held, featuring a trio of successful local acts.
 The Honda Ridgeline Bristol Tailgate featured Kenny Chesney, The Band Perry and Old Dominion in front of a crowd of more than 40,000.